icgrp/prflow_REFINE/README.md

 </p>

 Screenshots above show the NoC overlay used in the experiments.
 The selected pblock on the left contains "all non-PR page stuff" like AXI interconnect, peripherals and NoC.
-It has CONTAIN_ROUTING set to TRUE to prevent the static&harr;statuc routing.
+It has CONTAIN_ROUTING set to TRUE to prevent the static&harr;statuc routing from the PR pages.
 Please refer to the paper for more details.

 On the right, the NoC is highlighted in ${\textsf{\color{orange}yellowish orange}}$ , and pipeline registers between the NoC and the PR pages are highlighted in ${\textsf{\color{cyan}cyan}}$.
 Note that these registers are deliberately placed near the related PR pages so that the user operators don't have problems meeting timiing.